jamalahmedmaaz/incrementalLearning/daily/src/main/java/Trick.md

     Recursion will return the max length but maintain dp index pair with count.

-    after doing recursion, iterate and add the count of longest sub-sequence.
+    after doing recursion, iterate and add the count of longest sub-qsequence.